PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is now the 494-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
-Its focused contract and zero-owner evidence are now recorded.
-Invalid or non-committing Mean-axis updates are atomic, but extraction remains blocked by the public residual-output strict xfail.
-Resume by separately preserving or rejecting that public output without altering successful behavior.
+The next raw source-order implementation is now the 496-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
+Its focused contract, zero-owner evidence, atomic Mean-axis rejection, and public-output guard are now recorded with no remaining strict xfail.
+A later mechanical ownership extraction may proceed only if it preserves the exact helper body, wrapper signature, production call order, statistics, and zero-owner artifact control.
 No broad conversion sweep is implied by this checkpoint.